microsoft/TWL400-Workforce-Management/lab-split-output.md

 ## Prerequisites

->[!Alert] You must complete the required steps in the **TechWorkshop L300 on-demand: Sales & Service MDX Setup** lab before you start this lab.
+{: .warning } You must complete the required steps in the **TechWorkshop L300 on-demand: Sales & Service MDX Setup** lab before you start this lab.
 This ensures that your environment is configured properly and includes all resources that are required to support this lab.

 ===